epfl-ada/ada-2022-project-adamantiumforgers/README.md

 # Does Youtube reflects the overall polarization in the US?
-Study of the links between Youtube channel communities thanks to the comments left by users
+**Study of the links between Youtube channel communities thanks to the comments left by users** Project based on the YouNiverse dataset provided by the EPFL dlab ([Github](https://github.com/epfl-dlab/YouNiverse) and [Dataset](https://zenodo.org/record/4650046#.Y3bCAzOZNpg))

-By the Adamantium Forgers
+By the Adamantium Forgers:

 | Name                | Email                       |
 |---------------------|-----------------------------|